spencer-shadley/completed-class/01-Class-Content/04-Web-APIs/README.md

 ## Key Topics

-The following key topics will be covered in this unit:
+The following topics will be covered in this unit:
 * Web APIs and interfaces
 * Timers
 * Document Object Model (DOM)